IshantIshant504/Two_Wheel_Self_Balancing_Robot_Simulations/README.md

 ## Sensor and Hardware Integration

-The project was transferred from simulation to physical hardware.
+The developed control system was transferred from simulation to physical hardware.
 The implementation included:

 - Arduino IDE